-Because JXC's operations may change, the contents of the Handbook may be changed at any time.
+Because JXC's operations may change, the contents of the Handbook may be updated at any time.

-By signing below, you indicate your receipt and acknowledgement of the JXC Family Handbook.
+By signing below, you indicate your receipt and acknowledgement of JXC's high standards and excellence and that you agree and will adhere to the JXC Family Handbook.